owodolab/py-graspi/README.md

 Repeat the above instructions from "2D & 3D Morphologies Tests".
 New tests are located in the same notebook at the bottom two.

 ## Running All 33 Morphologies Tests
-To run the morphologies tests, first make sure you're on the `py-graspi` directory and not `py-graspi/py_graspi`.
+To run the morphologies tests, first make sure you're on the `py-graspi` directory.
 <br>
 <br>
-If you're on `py-graspi/py_graspi`, run the following command:
+Run the following command to start at the py-graspi directory:
 ```
 cd ..
 ```